 Related: How to Speed Up Slow Internet

-Notable fact on fiber optic internet speed: Just as with internet service through a phone line, your fiber optic service is your own - it's not a shared connection.
-This means that your speed will not be affected by the number of people online in your neighborhood during peak hours.
+Notable fact on fiber optic internet speed: Just as with internet service through a phone service line, your fiber optic service is your own - it's not a shared connection.
+This means that your high-speed internet access will not be affected by the number of people online in your neighborhood during peak hours.

-Each type of connection offers benefits and drawbacks, however, as fiber optic internet providers increase access across the nation the balance seems to be tipping in its favor.
-Here I'll analyze a few of the main considerations involved when choosing between cable vs fiber.
+Each type of fiber optic connection offers benefits and drawbacks, however, as fiber optic internet providers increase access across the nation the balance seems to be tipping in its favor.
+Here I'll analyze a few of the main considerations involved when choosing between coaxial cable vs fiber.

 Fiber optic cable is not vulnerable to electromagnetic interference, or changes in weather.